aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- viewport for mobile website -->
 <!--
-    viewport is used to optimize presentation of mobile website, and if the website is not reponsive, it's not recommended that use `initial-scale` and `user-scalable=no`
+    viewport is used to optimize presentation of mobile website, and if the website is not reponsive, it's not recommended that use `initial-scale=1` and `user-scalable=no`
 -->
 ```